08:30 – 10:00 hrs | Concurrent Symposia S09-12 & Educational Sessions E09-E10

 17:45 – 19:15 hrs | Concurrent Symposia S13-S16 & Educational Sessions E11-E12

-S13.1 Understanding mutational processes
+S13.1 Understanding mutational processes and tumor biology

 Abel González-Pérez;